Pyro (Marvel Comics): Simon Lasker

+Simon Lasker as Pyro was introduced in the first three issues of X-Men Gold as a member of Mesmero's Brotherhood, leaving the team in issue 22 and joining the X-Men in the next issue.
+He stayed with the team until the titles end with issue 36, appearing in X-Men: The Wedding Special before this.
+He appeared in Marvel's Voices (Vol. 1) #1 before appearing dead in X-Force (Vol. 6) #11 (August, 2020).

 Fictional character biography

 St. John Allerdyce

-Born and raised in Sydney, Australia, St. John Allerdyce is a mutant who possesses the Elemental power to control fire and flame, though not generate it.
-He wears a flamethrower on his back to provide the flame which he then takes control of.
-His ability to manipulate flame emerged in his teens, but he was unable to find a practical use for it.
+Born and raised in Sydney, Australia, St. John Allerdyce is a mutant who possesses the elemental power to control fire and flame, though not generate it.
+As such, he wields a flamethrower to provide heat for him to control.
 After years of working in Southeast Asia as a journalist and novelist, Pyro met the mutant Mystique, who later recruited him to the Brotherhood of Evil Mutants as a professional criminal and subversive.
 With the Brotherhood of Evil Mutants, he attempted to assassinate Senator Robert Kelly, and first battled the X-Men.
 With the Brotherhood, he later battled the Avengers, and then the X-Men again.
 Though he never served under the team's original leader, Magneto, Pyro did work with the Brotherhood under the command of several of Magneto's subordinates who alternately supervised the group.

 Mystique's Brotherhood later offered the team's services to the United States government in exchange for protection and an official pardon for its crimes, and was renamed Freedom Force.
 As part of their first mission, the team captured Magneto.
 With Freedom Force, he next captured the Avengers on behalf of the federal government.
 Later, he clashed with the original X-Factor in seeking to arrest Rusty Collins.
 With Freedom Force, he fought the X-Men in Dallas, and was present at the X-Men's apparent demise.
 With Freedom Force, he battled Cyclops and Marvel Girl, sought to arrest Rusty Collins again, battled the New Mutants, and finally arrested both Rusty and Skids.
 He and Blob under Spiral's orders attempted to capture a young mutant girl named Amanda, but were defeated by Daredevil.

-He later teamed with Blob and Avalanche against the Avengers during the "Acts of Vengeance".
+Pyro later teamed with Blob and Avalanche against the Avengers during the "Acts of Vengeance" storyline.

 During Freedom Force's final mission, the team confronts a group of Iraqi operatives known as Desert Sword in Kuwait.
 There are fatalities on both sides.
-Super Sabre is decapitated and Pyro kills Sword operative the Veil.
-Ultimately Freedom Force is defeated and Pyro and Blob are abandoned in Kuwait and captured.
+Super Sabre is decapitated and Pyro kills Desert Sword operative Veil.
+Ultimately, Freedom Force is defeated and Pyro and Blob are abandoned in Kuwait and captured.
 Blob and Pyro are forced to serve as bodyguards to the country's military commanders.
 Later, Toad buys their release.
 Blob and Pyro join the Toad's new Brotherhood of Evil Mutants, and with them battled X-Force.